Date of Success:

-The years of Alison's childhood were not marked in the usual ways--by classroom teachers or juvenile illnesses--but rather by the books she read.
-As an independent reader, she followed the escapades of fearless girl named Pippi and an aspiring spy named Harriet.
-She cried over a gentle spider's death and trembled with a Jewish girl hiding in an attic.
-But it was the transformation of Mistress Mary Lennox at Misselthwaite Manor that was the turning point for Alison, when reading was no longer enough and when the dream to write memorable stories was kindled.
+Alison's childhood was shaped by the books she read.
+She followed the escapades of fearless girl named Pippi and an aspiring spy named Harriet.
+She mourned a gentle spider's death and trembled with a Jewish girl hiding in an attic.
+But it was the transformation of Mary Lennox at Misselthwaite Manor that was the turning point for Alison, when her passion for reading memorable books bloomed into a dream to write them.

 WHAT CYA CONFERENCE DID FOR ME